 The Virginia Tech Writing Center is a free service for all Virginia Tech students, faculty, and staff, at all levels.
-We also are happy to assist Language and Culture Institute students, VT alumni, and area high school students.
+We also are happy to assist Language and Culture Institute students and area high school students.
 We're located in Newman Library's second floor Learning Commons, just past the elevators.

 We work with writing and reading assignments from any course in the University.
 We can also help you with writing projects that are not linked to classes.